Andy-Gong/kafka-metrics/README.md

 # kafka-client-metrics
-This project describes how to gather kafka client metrics, and it provides 4 reporters which include ConsoleKafkaReporter, CSVKafkaReporter, GraphiteKafkaReporter, Sl4jKafkaReporter.
+This project describes how to gather kafka client metrics, and it provides 4 reporters:
+- ConsoleKafkaReporter
+- CSVKafkaReporter
+- GraphiteKafkaReporter
+- Sl4jKafkaReporter

 # Percondition
 - Maven 3 or greater